dawarazhar11/ReelForge/app/docs/aroll_broll_implementation_checklist.md

 1. Update the data structures to support timestamp-based mapping
 2. Implement the timeline visualization in the A-Roll transcription page
 3. Revise the assembly logic to follow the new sequence pattern
+4. Redesign the video assembly page for the new workflow

 ### Questions/Decisions Needed
 - Decision on how to handle transitions between segments
 - Format for storing multiple B-Roll visuals per segment
 - UI approach for timeline visualization
+- Performance considerations for handling large video files during assembly